Upcoming Events & Programming

 This season, get a behind-the-scenes look into the gallery’s collection of prints by Spanish artist, Francisco Goya.
 Visual Resource Specialist, Debra Winters will lead a discussion on Goya’s Los Caprichos, a series of prints created in the early 18th century that critiqued Spain’s culture and humanity.

-ART POPS is made possible through the Art Alliance, the College of the Arts, Department of Visual Arts, and Donna and Ernie Schroeder.
+Art Pops is a series of “pop-up” programming ranging from demos, events, and informative talks is made possible by the Art Alliance, the College of the Arts, and the Department of Visual Arts.

 GUIDED TOURS AND CONVERSATIONS